by Peter Blood

 #2 This I Knew Experimentally (ideas about God)

-#4 This Is Our Testimony to the World – Part 1: Integrity & Sufferings
+#4a This Is Our Testimony to the World – Part 1: Integrity & Sufferings

-#6 Constructing “Gospel Order” as a Way of Living with Each Other
+#5 Constructing “Gospel Order” as a Way of Living with Each Other

 Although the first 3 modules are particularly important in terms of understanding early Friends, the modules on integrity and simplicity can lead to particularly rich discussions as to how to live out some of these same principles in the present time.
 The module on faith/theology can also help sharing among participants about their own beliefs and ways of talking about them with others.

 Creating a “a safe container” for the course or retreat: Many Friends meetings today encompass a wide range of beliefs and approaches to Quaker practice.
 It is critical that participants in this program approach these sessions with a deeply respectful attitude towards other participants.
-The goal of this
+The goal of this program is to encourage participants to share openly with each other their heart-felt responses to what is being learned about early Friends and to explore ways it can impact our own shared life today.

 In the first session the facilitator should take time to discuss how important this is and work to create an atmosphere of trust, vulnerability, and mutual respect going into this shared journey of exploration.